weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 1.5 Definition Let S be a set.
 An order on S is a relation, denoted by <, with the following two properties:

-(i) If xe Sand y € S then one and only one of the statements
+(i) If xe Sand y  \in  S then one and only one of the statements

 x<y, x=}, y<x
 is true.